ids-s1-20/project-mac_roni/proposal/proposal.md

     ## $ recommended         <dbl> 1, 1, 1, 0, 1, 1, 1, 0, 1, 0, 1, 1, 0, 1, 0, 0, 1…

 ## 3\.
 Data analysis plan

+How does the overall ratings for airlines and airports change depending of the time of year?
+Do these patterns repeat every year?